gabrielajohnson/e28/p2/README.md

 - addTrip: POSTs new trip
 - editTrip: PUTs updates existing trip information
-- deleteTrip: DELETEs trip from server and other related information

 - addDay: POSTs adds new day to server
 - editDay: PUTs updates day information (date and/or description)